wanqizhu/finitefield/README.md

 such as Gaussian Elimination and Polynomial Interpolation, in [utils.py](utils.py).
-These functions operate over any data type that supports basic arithmetic `(+, -, *, /)`, so one can use them over the reals, over FiniteFieldElems, and over any alternative field implementations.
+These functions operate over any data type that supports basic arithmetic `(+, -, *, /)`, so one can use them over the reals, over FiniteFieldElems, and over any other number-like objects.

 # Testing